 }

 You're probably wondering how it is possible to accept a complex object like that.
 The answer lies in the magic of model binding.
-You'll learn all about model binding later in chapter 14, but for now, just understand that the ASP.NET MVC Framework is smart enough to bind these objects where the property names match keys contained in the Request.Form collection as well as Request.Querystring.
+You'll learn all about model binding later in chapter 14, but for now, just understand that the ASP.NET MVC Framework is smart enough to bind these objects where the property names match keys contained in the Request.Form collection as well as Request.QueryString.

 One more advantage of having a strongly-typed model for use on the View is that we can utilize the strongly-typed view helpers and get rid of the magic strings we saw back in listing 1.6.
 We'll use what are called strongly-typed views to define a specific type for view data for a given view.
 This is accomplished by changing the Inherits directive of the view to include ViewPage<T> (rather than just ViewPage).
 Listing 1.12 shows this change.